rsvim/rsvim.github.io/docs/api/introduction.md

 ## 3. Rsvim APIs

-Similar to node/deno, Rsvim also provide a set of non-standard APIs to help users manipulating both the editor and the operating system.
-The APIs can be divided into several groups: editor related, general purposed.
+Similar to node/deno, Rsvim provides a set of APIs to help users manipulating both editor and operating system.
+The APIs can be divided into two groups: editor related and general purposed.

 ### 2.1.
 Editor APIs